HappySeaFox/sail/EXAMPLES.md

 ### 2. `advanced`

-**Purpose:** read a single-paged or multi-paged image from a file or memory.
+**Purpose:** load a single-paged or multi-paged image from a file or memory.

 #### C:
 ```C